modernweb-dev/rocket/site/pages/10--docs/20--basics/40--components.rocket.md

 ### Hydration

-Component that do not have any interactivity will never need to be hydrated so they may be imported statically on the server side.
+Components that do not have any interactivity will never need to be hydrated so they may be imported statically on the server side.
-All other component should be handled via the `components` object to enable handling of loading and registration.
+All other components should be handled via the `components` object to enable handling of loading and registration.

 Doing so enables hydration based on attributes on the component.